kaushik853/aws-automation-python/01-webtron/README.md

 ## AWS with boto3 and python
+This is from python automation course of A-cloudguru

 ## 01-WEBTRON
 This script will sync a local directory to an s3 bucket and optionally